Hog Maws

 Can I use an Instant Pot to speed up the cooking process?

-Absolutely!
-Using a pressure cooker or Instant Pot can significantly reduce the cooking time.
+Yep!
 Just make sure to adjust the cooking time according to your appliance’s guidelines.
-Generally, 1 to 1 and a half hours on high pressure should do the trick.
+Generally, 1 to 1 and a half hours on high pressure should work y’all.

 Is it okay to cut the hog maws into smaller pieces?

-Yes, you can cut them into smaller pieces if you’re pressed for time.
-Just bear in mind that smaller pieces will cook faster, so you’ll need to adjust your cooking time accordingly.
+Yep, you can cut them into smaller pieces if you’re pressed for time.
+They will cook faster however so you need to adjust the cooking time.
 Also, smaller pieces may not hold their texture as well as larger chunks, so it’s a trade-off.

 What can I do with the leftover cooking liquid?